ChrisWhealy/geo_server/README.md

 #  geo_server

-An Erlang OTP application that accepts a city name as a search criteria, and returns all cities with a matching name.
+A web server application that accepts a city name as a search criteria, and returns all cities with a matching name.

+This server is written in [Erlang](http://www.erlang.org/) using the [OTP framework](http://erlang.org/doc/) and the [Cowboy web server](https://ninenines.eu/)

 All geographic information used by this server is obtained from [http://www.geonames.org](http://www.geonames.org).